tmk/blargg-adb-usbasp/README.txt

 * The USBASP design exposes three pins that we can use: TXD and RXD on the ISP connector, and a pin on JP3 (clock select jumper).
 TX isn't useful for ADB because it has a 1K resistor in series, but RXD or the pin on JP3 works.
 So no need to physically modify the USBASP at all.

 * The ADB code is timing-sensitive, and the V-USB code's interrupt handler can take up to 100us.
 So we wait for a V-USB interrupt (by putting the CPU to sleep), then disable interrupts while we run the timing-sensitive ADB code, which takes about 3.3ms.
 The synchronization ensures that we don't randomly interfere with V-USB.
 Testing shows that this doesn't disrupt USB activity or cause USB errors (dmesg on Linux shows nothing).
 This also serves to limit the ADB polling rate to 125Hz (8ms period).

+* main.c initializes things and has main loop.
+This polls ADB, converts to USB report, and sends.
+Also handles idle updating and wake from suspend. adb_usb.h maintains list of pressed keys in report and handles locking caps key. keymap.h specifies the key layout for the ADB keyboard. adb.c handles the low-level ADB protocol. usb_keyboard.c handles the HID keyboard protocol. usbdrv/ handles the low-level USB protocol.

+* A good part of main.c handles optimized splitting of ADB event into USB key reports.
+ADB events sometimes have a key down and key up for the same key; if handled by a single report, they would cancel out, thus they must be split.
+So n ADB events can potentially convert to 2n USB reports.
+The optimizations done in handle_adb() may be overkill and removed at some point.

 Construction